CODE OF PRACTICE

-In the event that a paper is rejected, the authors have a right to set out grounds to challenge the decision.
-The Editor-in-Chief and two members of the Editorial Board will be commissioned to promptly reconsider the paper and start a new evaluation process or confirm the rejection decision.
-The decision of the Editorial Team is final, and there is no provision for further appeal.
+In the event that a paper is rejected, the authors have the right to set out grounds to challenge the decision.
+The Editor-in-Chief and two members of the Editorial Board will be commissioned to promptly reconsider the paper and either start a new evaluation process or confirm the rejection decision.
+The decision of the editorial team is final, and there is no provision for further appeal.

 CONFLICT OF INTEREST